Disc Herniation

 Unlike surgery or medication, no known side effects are associated with laser therapy, making it a safe and effective treatment option.

-Spinal Decompression and Flexion-Distraction
+Non-Surgical Spinal Decompression and Flexion-Distraction

 In most cases, we can’t “pop” a disc back in one forceful adjustment, but instead, we use gentle adjustments over a period of time to make a full recovery.
 There are a few studies on the benefits of flexion-distraction chiropractic care when compared with physical therapy alone.
 Overall, the results indicate that those who took advantage of flexion-distraction experienced significantly lower pain one year after treatment.